int3rsys/HackTheBox-Writeups/help/help(authenticated_version).md

 ```
 $attachment = $db->fetchRow("SELECT *, COUNT(id) AS total FROM ".TABLE_PREFIX."attachments WHERE id=".$db->real_escape_string($params[2])."
 AND ticket_id=".$params[0]."
 AND msg_id=".$params[3]);
 ```
- tickets_id and msg_id are not filtered!
+ tickets_id and msg_id are not filtered, thus we can try and injection sql queries.